Robot (The Goodies): Plot

-Helga chides the duo for having "got rid of that nice furry little bloke Bill"; for the robot is "ruining your life … and your ceiling!" (as it bangs and clunks around upstairs with its girlfriend) and Graeme's bid to put a stop to the robot's antics with "a jolly good talking-to!" with Helga's suggestion of setting up a good example.
-The robot comes back down and Tim tries to lay down the law.
-The robot treats Tim's dressing down with contempt, his interest only raising when Graeme walks in dressed up in kitchen utensils and cooking pans pretending to be a robot, in order to set a good example for his son.
-But this backfires when the robot becomes amorous with Graeme and advances on him.
+Helga chides the duo for having "got rid of that nice furry little bloke Bill"; for the robot who's "suppose to work here" and is "ruining your life … and your ceiling!" (as he bangs and clunks around upstairs with his girlfriend), even spoil him and farm him out to a nervous little Swedish kid like Helga while the two never put any real time into their son and wonder why he turned into a hooligan, And so Graeme's bid to put a stop to the robot's antics with "a jolly good talking-to!" with Helga's suggestion of setting up a good example.
+The robot comes back down and Tim feebly tries to lay down the law.
+The robot treats Tim's dressing down with contempt, his interest only raising when Graeme walks in dressed up in kitchen utensils and cooking pans pretending to be a robot, in order to set up a good example for his son.
+But this backfires when the robot becomes amorous with Graeme due to his fambot like appearance and advances on him.
 Tim admits that their son is beyond saving, saying he's only interested in sex and playing loud music.
 Tim then makes an offhand comment about how "next thing you know, he'll probably grow long hair and a beard", and almost instantly, a beard and Oddie-esque long hair appears on the robot.
 Graeme is aghast, declaring that they've turned the robot into Bill and talk about how much they loathed him.
 "Helga" wanders in and jumps to Bill's defence - saying he thought Bill was a fine human being.
 "Obviously you didn't know him" Graeme responds.
 Bill replies "Know him ...
 I am him!", taking off his Helga wig.
 Tim and Graeme then realise they want him back, saying they don't need a robot.
 The robot then warns them to be careful, to which Bill launches into an agitated rant about how robots are taking over.
 He mentions C-3PO, K-9, R2-D2, Twiki and Metal Mickey as he launches into an impassioned speech about the greatness of the human race.
 Graeme is worried about agitating the robot, and sure enough, he responds by storming out of the Goodies' apartment, leading his "comrades" - i.e. the kitchen appliances (oven, fridge) out of the home in protest.
 Tim vainly asks them to "Come back", but they leave.